Chicago Amusement Park Injury Attorneys

 Six Flags, Knott's Berry Farm, and Other Parks

-These outcomes demonstrate how courts take safety failures seriously — and how verdicts can reach into the hundreds of millions.
+These outcomes demonstrate how seriously courts treat safety failures — and how verdicts can reach into the hundreds of millions of dollars.

-These cases are among the most challenging in personal injury law and require a dedicated and knowledgeable legal team to be successful.
-Why?
+These cases are among the most challenging in personal injury law and require a dedicated, knowledgeable legal team to succeed.
+Key reasons include:

-- Engineering Expertise Required – Lawyers must work with mechanical engineers and ride designers to analyze failures.
+- Engineering Expertise Required: Attorneys must work with mechanical engineers and ride designers to analyze mechanical failures.

-- Accident Reconstruction – High-speed video, computer simulations, and forensic evidence needed to help recreate what happened.
+- Accident Reconstruction: High-speed video, computer simulations, and forensic evidence are needed to recreate what happened.

-- Massive Discovery – Maintenance records, inspection logs, and internal safety reports must be obtained and analyzed.
+- Massive Discovery: Maintenance records, inspection logs, and internal safety reports must be obtained and carefully analyzed.

-- Corporate Defense Teams – Large parks are defended by high-priced lawyers who will fight your claims aggressively.
+- Corporate Defense Teams: Large parks are defended by well-funded legal teams that will fight your claims aggressively.

-Because of these challenges, you should only trust your case to a law firm with experience litigating against major corporations and insurance carriers.
+Because of these challenges, it is essential to trust your case to a law firm with proven experience litigating against major corporations and insurance carriers.

 How the Sexner Injury Lawyers LLC Team Can Help